haiwen/seafile-docker/README.md

 #### Add a new Admin

-Enter the command below.
+Ensure the container is running, then enter this command:

 ```
-docker exec -it seafile-server /opt/seafile/seafile-server-latest/reset-admin.sh
+docker exec -it seafile /opt/seafile/seafile-server-latest/reset-admin.sh
 ```

-Enter the username and password according to the prompts.You now have a new admin account.
+Enter the username and password according to the prompts.
+You now have a new admin account.

 ### Directory Structure